MikeRogers0/MikeRogersIO/source/blog/2012-04-15-how-to-use-google-web-fonts-on-wufoo-forms.html.md

 {% img src: /uploads/2012/04/google-web-fonts.jpg width: 500 alt: "Screenshot of the import option for a google font." %}

 Put the code provided by Google Web Fonts into the top of your CSS file and voila, you can start using the font you selected on Wufoo forms.

-I've set up an [example Wufoo form](https://demos.mikerogers.io/wufoo-fonts/), you can copy.